MrSamuelStreamer/RPGFantasyFlavourMod/README.md

 For more details please see our [Contributing Guide](CONTRIBUTING.md)

 ## Building and Releasing

+*Please Note that there is no need to build the project if you just want to use it, as long as it's in your mods folder it'll work fine.
+You just need to make sure you're using the _Dev_ version in your mod list.*

 To build the release version of this project, download this project and place it in your mods folder.
 Once you have it locally, open the [solution file](1.4/Source/RPGAdventureFlavourPack.sln) in Visual Studio, Rider or your tool of choice and hit build.